 - He was helping his father.

-⬤ Questions and with answers about past continuous tense
+⬤ Questions and answers

 You can read the questions and the answers below to learn how to use past continuous tense.